ckan/ckan/doc/multilingual.rst

   nosetests --ckan ckanext/multilingual/tests

-See :ref:`basic-tests` for more information.
+See :doc:`test` for more information.